Birmingham Newman University: Research Excellence Framework

-The university's 'big alumni reunion' was scheduled for August 2018.

 Events

 Visit of Mother Teresa, 1992

 On 9 September 1992, Mother Teresa visited the college campus with Cardinal Basil Hume and greeted students and staff.

 40th anniversary thanksgiving, 2008

 On 21 February 2008, the University College celebrated its fortieth anniversary.
 The Most Reverend Vincent Nichols presided over the celebration mass in St Mary's Chapel.
 Staff celebrated the anniversary at the nearby Botanical Gardens.

 Papal Visit, 2012

 Students and staff from the university participated in a ceremonial mass held by Pope Benedict XVI at Cofton Park, Birmingham in 2012.

 Honorary doctorates

 The university has awarded honorary doctorates to a number of public figures and intellectuals including John Sentamu, Eamon Duffy and Edward Bond.